OWASP/www-chapter-san-antonio/index.md

 **Lessons Learned in Application Security from Log4j: A Wake-Up Call for the Industry - OpenText**
 To explore key takeaways from the Log4j vulnerability (Log4Shell) and how it reshaped the approach to application security, particularly in open-source and enterprise software environments.

+**Agentic AI for Threat Modeling - Joseph Gregorio** This session explores how agentic AI systems can be applied to threat modeling, enabling more autonomous, adaptive, and scalable approaches to identifying and analyzing security risks.
+Attendees will learn how these emerging technologies can complement traditional methods and enhance overall risk management.

 **Security Panel: AppSec Futures – Opportunities and Challenges**
 Topics of discussion will cover Agentic AI, defending against AI-powered attacks (deepfakes, phishing, social engineering, etc.), securing the expanded attack surface for APIs and Microservices, emerging threats from Quantum Computing, and preventing Supply Chain attacks.